 The nature of the pre-Communist Chinese economy and the degree of its success, if any, at least up to the outbreak of war in 1937, are matters of some controversy, and these issues are closely linked to much broader debates on the relative merits of the market economy and economic planning.
 For a long time a “pessimistic” view held sway both in the West and, more particularly, in China, where it both fed into and was used as justification for the adoption of economic planning.
 Beginning in the 1980s a number of scholars, of whom Thomas G. Rawski has been the most influential, questioned many aspects of this perception.
 There was substantial if not rapid growth, even in agriculture, and some improvement in living standards, while the market served China and its population well.
 To an increasing extent, scholars both within and outside China have come to see the post–Mao Zedong economy as picking up many of the features of China’s market economy in the 1930s (e.g., family farms, family-based entrepreneurship, urban consumerism), while the planned economy between 1949 and 1978 is seen as at best an interlude and at worst an aberration.
 Although parts of this more “optimistic” position are now widely accepted, there are still major differences in emphasis among scholars.
 Intersecting with overall judgments on the success of the economy are a number of other controversies.
 Insofar as the economy is perceived as a failure, and growth, especially in agriculture, is seen to have been slower than it might have been, scholars differ on whether the main impediments were social and political (e.g., the role of the state, the impact of imperialism, the structure of rural society) or material and technological (population pressure and the slow take-up of modern technology).
 The foreign impact has been controversial in terms of both its magnitude and its nature (beneficial or harmful).
 Chinese entrepreneurship has been variously criticized for falling behind the ideal mandated by modernization theory and upheld as an example for contemporary Chinese managers seeking to escape the dictates of the planned economy.
 The Nationalist regime of 1927–1937 is seen variously as a predatory state whose activities were a major barrier to development or as a precursor to the planned economy under the Chinese Communist Party.

-Feuerwerker 1995, though outdated, has still not been superseded as a concise and comprehensive treatment of China’s economy in the late 19th and early 20th centuries.
+Feuerwerker 1995, though outdated, has still not been superseded as a concise and comprehensive treatment of China’s economy in the late nineteenth and early twentieth centuries.
+Ma and von Glahn 2022 is a collection of overviews of particular topics based on the most up-to-date scholarship.
 Also in English, the prewar work Tawney 1977 is a well-written and often quoted pessimistic analysis of the Chinese rural economy by a leading British socialist.
 Deng 2012 is a longer-term view arguing against the prevailing orthodox pessimist view.
 There are numerous overview volumes in Chinese with titles such as Zhongguo jindai jingji shi (中国近代经济史) (Economic history of modern China).
 The most authoritative are the collaborative works embodied in Wang 2000 and Liu and Wu 2010, though the former is somewhat dated.
 Xu and Wu 2003 is to some extent a survey but of the specifically capitalist elements of the economy.
 Wang 2007 offers one of the most influential interpretations of the direction of modern Chinese economic history, whereas Wang 2009 provides detailed chronological information on economic developments.
 Wu 2015 is part of a major series on economic geography.

 Deng, Kent.
 China’s Political Economy in Modern Times: Changes and Economic Consequences, 1800–2000.
 Routledge Studies in the Modern History of Asia 70.
 London: Routledge, 2012.

-Argues against the Chinese Nationalist/Maoist orthodoxy (which can also be seen, to some extent, in Western works) concerning China’s economic history and development since the early 19th century.
+Argues against the Chinese Nationalist/Maoist orthodoxy (which can also be seen, to some extent, in Western works) concerning China’s economic history and development since the early nineteenth century.

 Feuerwerker, Albert.
 The Chinese Economy, 1870–1949.
 Michigan Monographs in Chinese Studies 71.
 Ann Arbor: Center for Chinese Studies, University of Michigan, 1995.